chusiang/sm/README.md

 ## HowTo

-check the links and key in something.
+check the links or key in something.

 - open the source web link.

     firefox http://sm.nomeata.de/

-- or you can open the mirror link on GitHub.</span>
+- or you can open the mirror link on GitHub.

     firefox http://sm.drx.tw/sm.html

-- now, we can input color value at link (with javascript).
+- now, we can input color values at link (with javascript).

     firefox http://sm.nomeata.de/sm.html#t=%3A-);b=#000;f=red